 Our staff are trained to handle your information correctly and protect your confidentiality and privacy.
-We aim to maintain high standards, adopt best practice for our record keeping and regularly check and report on how we are doing.
+We maintain high standards, adopt best practice for our record keeping and regularly check and report on how we are doing.
 Your information is only collected for our own marketing purposes and is never collected for or sold to other organisations.

-Barnsley Hospice operates a Closed-Circuit Television (CCTV) surveillance system (“the system”) at our head office and in our retail shops with images being monitored and recorded.
+Barnsley Hospice operates a Closed-Circuit Television (CCTV) surveillance system (“the system”) at our head office and in our retail hub with images being monitored and recorded.
 The system is owned, operated and managed by the Hospice.
 It is used for maintaining public safety, the security of property and premises and for the detection, prevention and investigating of crime.
 Where appropriate, in exceptional cases, it may also be used to monitor staff when carrying out work duties.
 Disclosure of recorded material will only be made to third parties in accordance with the purposes of the system and in compliance with Data Protection legislation.

 We do not collect more information than we need to fulfil our stated purposes and will not retain if for longer than is necessary.